 These are different from generalized training.
 They are focused on providing relevant information according to the industry's demands.
 Examples like pharmaceutical compliance for healthcare or financial regulations for banking.

 You may not know about the level of effectiveness of your corporate compliance modules, which isn’t advised.
-The reason is quite simple: even if you have invested in an affordable course, it still has to work to appease regulatory standards.
+The reason is quite simple: even if you have invested in an affordable course, it still has to work to meet regulatory standards.

 Here are some ways you can quantify the validity of such sessions: